merveasiler/Mesh_Segmentation/README.md

 - This really gives good results.
 I have implemented FPS seed selection (it is great), and random seed selection (good)..
 However, the linear system solution exists for the 3-neighbor triangles.
 Interestingly, our many models include some triangles having more than 3 neighbors..
 Hence the system solution vanishes, and I can not get a result..
 Probably I could not get result for some meshes because of the reason that I said above, but still an other possible reason may be  the long computation time of matrix calculations.
 I have used Eigen's SparseQR sparse matrix solving library.
 To sum up, I could not get any result for some meshes even though I wait more than 2 hours.
 I have obtained really good results for the horse.

-  YOU CAN FIND MY SCREEN SHOTS IN THE "ScreenShots" FOLDER.
+  YOU CAN FIND MY SCREEN SHOTS IN THE "Screenshots" FOLDER.

   YOU CAN BUILD MY CODE BY JUST TYPING "make" command.